Motivic action for Siegel modular forms: Definition of the motivic action

 \begin{corollary} Suppose $(\pi_f, V)$ be an irreducible, admissible representation of $G(\A_f)$ such that $\pi_f = \bigotimes_v \pi_v$ and each $\pi_v$ is paramodular with trivial central character.
 Then there is a rational structure on $(\pi_f, V)$, i.e.\ a non-zero $G(\A_f)$-stable subspace $V_0 \subseteq V$ defined over $\Q$.

-Moreover, the choice of $V_0$ is equivalent to the choice of a vector in the $1$-dimensional vector space $V_v^{K(\p^n)}$ for each finite place $v$ and corresponding prime $\p$, where $K(\p^n)$ is the minimal paramodular level of $(\pi_v, V_v)$. \end{corollary} \begin{proof} The result follows Theorem~\ref{thm:Roberts_Schmidt} and~\cite[Lemma I.1]{Waldspurger_rational} applied to $H = K(\p^n)$, $\chi = 1$, because we have assumed that $\Q(\pi_f) = \Q$. \end{proof}
+Moreover, the choice of $V_0$ is equivalent to the choice of a vector in the one-dimensional vector space $V_v^{K(\p^n)}$ for each finite place $v$ and corresponding prime $\p$, where $K(\p^n)$ is the minimal paramodular level of $(\pi_v, V_v)$. \end{corollary} \begin{proof} The result follows from Theorem~\ref{thm:Roberts_Schmidt} and~\cite[Lemma I.1]{Waldspurger_rational} applied to $H = K(\p^n)$, $\chi = 1$, because we have assumed that $\Q(\pi_f) = \Q$. \end{proof}

 \begin{remark} This rational structure is denoted by $\pi_f'$ in \cite{LPSZ}. \end{remark}